 - Theory driven, providing a solid and credible system of supporting people

-- Founded in Aristotelian philosophy, giving the system an extraordinary academic lineage
+- CrISIS has its roots in Aristotelian philosophy, giving the system an extraordinary academic lineage

-How long does it take to train a facilitator?
+How long does it take to train a CRISIS facilitator?

 Key areas of development within this workshop are;